-- Copper: The color of a copper penny. - Plastic: Usually white, rigid pipe that is jointed to water supply piping with a clamp.
-Note: It can be other colors, including blue and black. - Lead: A dull, silver-gray color that is easily scratched with a coin.
-Use a magnet strong magnets will not cling to lead pipes.
+• Galvanized: A dull, silver-gray color.
+Use a magnet - strong magnets will typically cling to galvanized pipes. ٠ Copper: The color of a copper penny. • Plastic: Usually white, rigid pipe that is jointed to water supply piping with a clamp.
+Note: It can be other colors, including blue and black.
+28 Second and a second s ٠ Lead: A dull, silver-gray color that is easily scratched with a coin.
+Use a magnet - strong magnets will not cling to lead pipes.